patrickdx/twitchclips/README.md

 # twitchclps

-command line program that downloads twitch clips from any twitch streamer. can download x clips from y timerange using Java.
+command line program that downloads twitch clips from any twitch streamer. can download x clips from y timerange using Java and twitch API.

 ## usage